i-tanova/Learn-Spring/README.md

        - When we set Note object to Recipe we need to set Recipe object for Note
        - Same for Ingredient object

      - Enhancement: When we do setNotes on Recipe object we can add code to set Recipe object back to Note object
-                 ```

     public void setNotes(Notes notes) {
         this.notes = notes;
         notes.setRecipe(this);
     }
-    ```

    Same for set Ingredient
-        ```

    -     public void setIngredientSet(Set<Ingredient> ingredientSet) {
         this.ingredientSet = ingredientSet;
         ingredientSet.forEach(ingredient -> {ingredient.setRecipe(this);});
     }
-         ```

-   - Spring Pet Clinic - Create Base Entity Issue #34
+- Issue #34.
+Spring Pet Clinic - Create Base Entity
        - getId, setId, isNew
-       - Go to data module - model.BaseEntity and annotate it with @MappedSuperclass
+       - Go to data module - model package.
+Add BaseEntity and annotate it with @MappedSuperclass
+       - Makes it extend Serializable
-       - Annotate id with @Id and GeneratedValue - strategy Identity
+       - Annotate field "id" with @Id and GeneratedValue - strategy Identity
        - Other strategies are Table, Sequence, Auto
        - Table - based on the table count
        - Sequence - next number in a sequence